 Pregnancy is a very emotional time for springer spaniels, and the physical changes can add to the anxiety which your dog feels, so you will need to be there to comfort her.
 Here are some top tips on how to take care of your pregnant dog:

-So how long are springer spaniels pregnant for?
-The answer is around nine weeks, and during this time, you need to take good care of your dog.
+So how long are Springer Spaniels pregnant?
+The answer is around nine weeks or 63 days approx, and during this time, you need to take good care of your dog.

 She will need more attention each day and regular check-ups with the vet.
 And before breeding your spaniel, make sure you have the facilities to look after at least six puppies, in case they are not taken on by new owners immediately.